-The National Treasury has issued the Infrastructure Planning and Appraisal Guideline which is now available on its website.
-The guideline sets out a standardised approach to the design and appraisal of budget submissions with appropriate and uniform methodologies and supporting economic parameters and conversion factors.
-It sets out the principles and criteria that should be used to reach decisions on the desirability of projects/programmes and ensures that they are aligned across government.
-In order to assist project sponsors in the appraisal of their projects/programmes that will be submitted to the BFI, the relevant sections have been referenced.
+The packaging of submissions must be done in accordance with the Infrastructure Planning and Appraisal Guideline5.
+The Guideline sets out a standardised approach to the design and appraisal of budget submissions using appropriate and uniform methodologies.
+It further outlines the principles and criteria that should be used to reach decisions on the desirability of projects and programmes to ensure alignment across government.